nimblehq/ios-templates/.github/wiki/Self-Hosted-Github-Actions.md

 ## Add More Runners

-To add more runners to the same or a new host, simplify follow the instruction from repository’s settings `Settings > Actions > Runners > New self-hosted runner`.
-Make sure the new runner is downloaded to a different folder than the one before.
+To add more runners to the same or a new host, simply follow the instruction from the repository’s settings `Settings > Actions > Runners > New self-hosted runner`.
+Make sure the new runner is downloaded onto a separate folder.

 ## Restarting Runner

-In the case that the machine is shut down or the terminal running the script was an exit, the runner script can be relaunched by `cd` to the script folder and run `./run.sh`.
+In the case that the machine is shut down or the terminal running the script was exited, the runner script can be relaunched by `cd` to the script folder and run `./run.sh`.

 ## Result